madslundt/NetCoreGraphQLSample/README.md

-# NetCoreMediatrSample
+# NetCorGraphQLSample

-Sample using GraphQL implemented in .NET Core by using MediatR and identityserver4, background workers, real-time metrics, monitoring, logging and more
+Sample using GraphQL implemented in .NET Core by using dotnet-graphql and identityserver4, background workers, real-time metrics, monitoring, logging and more

 Some of the dependencies are: